Aleksa1312/react-altcha/README.md

 # React Altcha

 React Altcha is a type-safe wrapper around [Altcha](https://altcha.org/), a fully open-source, self-hostable captcha solution.
-Altcha is a good alternative to Google's reCaptcha and Cloudflares Turnstile captcha solutions.
+Altcha is a good alternative to Google's reCaptcha and Cloudflare's Turnstile captcha solutions.
 You can learn more about Altcha on their [official docs](https://altcha.org/docs/get-started/).

 ## Example